johnno1962/SwiftRegex4/README.md

 #  SwiftRegex4 - basic regex operations in Swift4

-A basic regular expression library based on the idea that subscripting into a string with a string should be a regexp match.
+A basic regular expression library based on the idea that subscripting into a string with a string should be a regex match.
+Where you might using an int or string subscript on a container to specify a subset of the data, a string subscript on a String type is notionally the matches with the subscript interpreted as a regex pattern which can be extracted, assigned to or iterated over.

 ```Swift
 //: Regexies represented as a String subscript on a String